Photo of Detroit firefighters posing in front of burning house will be investigated, commissioner says

 (CNN)Detroit Fire Commissioner Eric Jones said there will be an investigation into a photo of fire crews posing in front of a burning house.

 "There are a lot of ways to celebrate a retirement.
-Taking a photo in front of a building fire is not one of them," said Jones, according to CNN affiliate WXYZ.
+Taking a photo in front of a building fire is not one of them," Jones said in a statement provided to CNN.

-The photo was originally posted on the Detroit Fire Incidents page on New Year's Eve, according to WXYZ.
+The photo was originally posted on the Detroit Fire Incidents page on New Year's Eve, according to CNN affiliate WXYZ.

 It was captioned "Crews take a moment to get a selfie on New Years!" but there is no indication of when the photo was taken.